 Pine trees are shallow-rooted conifers that offer gorgeous evergreen color year-round and a delicious pine scent.
 More important, they are a food source and residence for native wildlife.
 Birds, squirrels, pine martens, chipmunks, and mice are just a few of the creatures known to eat the pine nuts found in the pine cone.
 Pine trees grown in the proper conditions can live to be hundreds of years old.
-Pines are known as a needled forest tree and can be planted in stands, as windbreaks and hedges, or used as erosion control when planted en masse on large hillsides.
-Pines are notorious, however, for not tolerating urban pollution and inner city situations.
+Pines are known as needled forest trees and can be planted in stands, as windbreaks and hedges, or used as erosion control when planted en masse on large hillsides.
+Pines are notorious, however, for not tolerating urban pollution and inner-city situations.
 They prefer open air and large growing areas that will fit their expansive girth.
 Below is an excerpt from the Indiana Getting Started Gardening Guide which can help you get started with this long-lived tree.

 - Botanical name — Pinus spp.

 - Bloom Period and Seasonal Color — Evergreen foliage

 - Mature Height × Spread — 50 to 80 feet × 20 to 35 feet

 - Added Benefits – Year round color and interest – attracts birds